WSBK-TV

 WSBK-TV (channel 38) is an independent television station in Boston, Massachusetts, United States.
-It is owned by the CBS News and Stations group alongside CBS owned-and-operated station WBZ-TV (channel 4).
-Both stations share studios on Soldiers Field Road in the Allston–Brighton section of Boston.
+It is owned by the CBS News and Stations group alongside CBS outlet WBZ-TV (channel 4).
+The two stations share studios on Soldiers Field Road in the Allston–Brighton section of Boston.
 WSBK-TV's transmitter is located on Cedar Street in Needham, Massachusetts, on a tower site that was formerly owned by CBS and is now owned by American Tower Corporation (which is shared with transmitters belonging to WBZ-TV, WCVB-TV, WGBH-TV, WBTS-CD, and WGBX-TV).

 WSBK is also available via satellite throughout the United States on Dish Network as part of its superstation package (which since September 2013, is available only to existing subscribers of the tier).
 Otherwise, it enjoys cable coverage throughout much of the New England region, though this has been limited compared to the past when it was more widely distributed.